interstar/processing-sampling-robot/README.md

 ### Update June 1st 2022

-The sampling robot now also makes a cover, add some standard effects and can sample at a range of velocities.
+The sampling robot now also makes a cover, adds some standard effects and can sample at a range of velocities.

 To use, set up your external synth connected by both audio and MIDI